devasmita-chapters/devasmita-chapters/README.md

 ---

 ## 🧩 Professional Experience
-🔹 12+ Years of Impact: Driving analytics-led decision-making across retail and operations, with 5 years at Walmart shaping data culture at scale.
+- **12+ Years of Impact:** Driving analytics-led decision-making across retail and operations, with 5 years at Walmart shaping data culture at scale.
-🔹 Data Storytelling: Turning complex datasets into narratives that influence strategic business moves and executive decisions.
+- **Data Storytelling:** Turning complex datasets into narratives that influence strategic business moves and executive decisions.
-🔹 Gen AI Exploration: Building LLM-powered prototypes and RAG workflows that merge analytics with automation and insight generation.
+- **Gen AI Exploration:** Building LLM-powered prototypes and RAG workflows that merge analytics with automation and insight generation.
-🔹 Decision Science: Applying data intuition and structured reasoning to uncover opportunities, optimize performance, and guide strategy.
+- **Decision Science:** Applying data intuition and structured reasoning to uncover opportunities, optimize performance, and guide strategy.
-🔹 Mentorship & Growth: Empowering teams to think critically, question assumptions, and find the story behind every number.
+- **Mentorship & Growth:** Empowering teams to think critically, question assumptions, and find the story behind every number.

 ---